The Space of Strictly-convex Real-projective structures on a closed manifold: Properly and strictly convex

-If $G$ is a finitely generated group a choice of finite generating set gives a {\em word metric} on $G$.
-A geodesic in the Cayley graph picks out a sequence in $G$ that is a quasi-geodesic.
+If $G$ is a finitely generated group, then a choice of finite generating set gives a {\em word metric} on $G$.
 A different choice of generating set gives a bi-Lipschitz equivalent metric.
 The \v{S}varc-Milnor lemma in this setting is